Azure/azure-powershell/src/Cdn/docs/Start-AzFrontDoorCdnProfilePrepareMigration.md

 ```

 ### -ProfileName
-Name of the new profile that need to be created.
+Name of the new AFD Standard/Premium profile that need to be created.

 ```yaml
 Type: System.String